A viewpoint by Juan Camilo Flórez González, Lead Consultant & Head of Agile Transformation Center of Excellence LATAM.

 Product Owners may act as the final reviewer to make sure each user story is aligned to the product vision, adheres to the proper format, and delivers clear value to the user.
 However, this collaborative approach leads to a well-rounded process that benefits from different perspectives.

-The art of declining requests
+The art of declining requests as a product owner

 Accepting every request can dilute the product’s focus and deplete essential resources.
 For this reason, Product Owners require a structured approach to assess the feasibility of incoming requests.
 This evaluation often involves several factors such as alignment with the product vision and strategic objectives, availability of resources, technical constraints, and Return on Investment (ROI).